adonisjs/legacy-docs/3.0/database-setup.md

 - Database
 ---

-AdonisJs officially supports the list of databases listed below.
-All of the supported databases can be accessed using unified Javascript syntax.
+AdonisJs provides a unified Javascript syntax to access SQL databases.
+Below is the list of databases supported by AdonisJs.

 1. PostgreSQL
 2. MySQL